golang/website/content/static/doc/mod.md

 Modules are sometimes defined in repository subdirectories.
-This is typically done for large repositories with multiple components that need to be released and versioned indepently.
+This is typically done for large repositories with multiple components that need to be released and versioned independently.
 Such a module is expected to be found in a subdirectory that matches the part of the module's path after the repository root path.
 For example, suppose the module `example.com/monorepo/foo/bar` is in the repository with root path `example.com/monorepo`.
 Its `go.mod` file must be